betternick/CPSC-210-individual-project.-Point-of-sale-software/README.md

 by having the "addMenuItem" method throw the DuplicateMenuItemException exception if a duplicate menu item is created.

  - Task 3: The UML Design Diagram has been added to the root.
-The design of my program is already very simple and I don't see the need to refactor it.
+As you can see, the design of my program is already very simple with high cohesion and low coupling.
+However, if I had multiple menus, for example, a different menu for each day of the week and within each day's menu I had multiple menus for Breakfast, Lunch, Dinner, Drinks, Dessert etc then I would have liked to implement the composite method with Menu as the composite class and MenuItem as the leaf.
+This would give me greater abstraction to perform operations on my menus like increasing the prices of all Menu Items in all menus by calling a single method that operates on the parent Menu.